-The Herschel design has been carried out including the instrument optical layout.
-This approach allows the level of straylight that originates from the various sources at detector level to be provided directly.
-Therefore, the straylight requirements are given directly as the straylight reaching the detector.
+The Herschel design was carried out including the instrument optical layout.
+This approach allowed the level of straylight that originates from the various sources at detector level to be provided directly.
+Therefore, the straylight requirements were given directly as the straylight reaching the detector.
 The following apply over the full operational wavelength range:

 Scattered light from sources outside the telescope FoV: Taking into account the worst possible combination of the positions of the Moon and the Earth w.r.t. the line of sight (LoS) of the telescope, the extreme values are: